How to change the hostname on Linux

 Restart the system.

-We have deleted the pretty and static hostnames.
-We did not configure the transient hostname.
-In a situation where the pretty and static hostnames are absent and the transient hostname is not configured, Linux uses the default transient hostname (localhost.localdomain).
+We deleted the pretty and static hostnames and did not configure the transient hostname.
+In such a case, it uses the default transient hostname localhost.localdomain.

 To verify it, we can check configuration files.